pettarin/python-on-windows/README.md

 ![Python 3.6.0 downloads](imgs/021_download.png)

-If you have a recent Windows computer, very probably it is a 64-bit machine, so you should download the **Windows x86-64 executable installer**, and save it on your Download folder or on your Desktop:
+If you have a recent Windows computer, very likely it is a 64-bit machine, so you should download the file labeled **Windows x86-64 executable installer**, and save it on your Download folder or on your Desktop:

 ![Python 3.6.0 downloads](imgs/030_downloaded.png)

-The download will take from few seconds to a few minutes, depending on the bandwidth of your Internet connection.
+Downloading the file will take from few seconds to a few minutes, depending on the bandwidth of your Internet connection.

-(If you have an older PC that you know is a 32-bit computer, download the **Windows x86 executable installer** instead.)
+(If you have an older PC that you know is a 32-bit computer, download the **Windows x86 executable installer** instead.
+You can tell whether your PC is a 32-bit or a 64-bit machine by reading the **System Information** in the **Windows Control Panel**.)

 ### Step 2: Install Python